Treno Alta Velocità

-Treno Alta Velocità SpA (TAV) is special-purpose entity owned by Rete Ferroviaria Italiana (itself owned by Ferrovie dello Stato Italiane) for the planning and construction of a high-speed rail network in Italy.
+Treno Alta Velocità SpA (TAV) was a special-purpose entity owned by Rete Ferroviaria Italiana (itself owned by Ferrovie dello Stato Italiane) for the planning and construction of a high-speed rail network in Italy.

 Purpose

 The purpose of Treno Alta Velocità is the construction of dedicated high speed rail corridors where conventional lines are already saturated.
 First focus was the Milan to Salerno and the Turin to Trieste corridors.
 The aims of the project include: aligning the operations of the Italian rail network to European rail standards; expanding the availability of high-speed rail throughout the country thus improving travel times between Italy's major cities; substantially increasing line capacities and train frequencies, and enhancing safety through updates in train control and signaling.
 Italy's new high speed lines will be used principally for passenger services during the day (AV – Alta Velocità, High-speed) and for freight (AC – Alta Capacità, High-capacity) during the night.
-The other aim is to desaturate conventional lines which can be then used for regional transport and commuter services.
+The other aim is to desaturate conventional lines, which can be then used for regional transport and commuter services.